ika-rwth-aachen/mqtt_client/README.md

 docker run --rm --network host --name mosquitto eclipse-mosquitto
 ```

+For a more advanced setup of your own broker, check out our instructions for running an MQTT broker in Docker with enabled authentication and encryption [here](https://github.com/ika-rwth-aachen/mqtt-in-docker).

 #### Demo Configuration

 The *mqtt_client* is best configured with a ROS parameter *yaml* file.
 The configuration shown below (also see [`params.yaml`](mqtt_client/config/params.yaml) / [`params.ros2.yaml`](mqtt_client/config/params.ros2.yaml)) allows an exchange of messages as follows: